tinychameleon/crockford32/README.md

 ## Testing
 Use the `bundle exec rake test` command to run unit tests.
 To install the gem onto your local machine for general integration testing use `bundle exec rake install`.

+To test the gem against each supported version of Ruby use `bin/test_versions`.
+This will create a Docker image for each version and run the tests and linting steps.

 ## Releases